codingforeveryone/READMEs/math-object-beginner-guide.md

 ```javascript
 Math.random() // e.g 0.39622215856797993
 ```
-Commonly used in tandem with `Math.round()` for generating random tests cases for Codewars.
+Commonly used in tandem with `Math.round()` to generate random integers for random tests cases in Codewars.
 See [Random Test Cases for Complete Beginners](https://github.com/codingforeveryone/READMEs/blob/master/random-test-cases-for-complete-beginners.md).

 ## Exponentiation